How to Take Tylenol

 Timing is a vital factor in the treatment of acetaminophen toxicity.
 Treatment is most effective when given within eight hours of a Tylenol overdose.
 The most widely used antidote for acetaminophen overdose is N-acetylcysteine (NAC).
 NAC prevents liver failure if given soon after an overdose.

 For people who NAC does not help and who develop liver failure, a liver transplant may be the only treatment option that can save their lives.
 This underscores the need for acetaminophen toxicity to be diagnosed and treated immediately.
-However, long term use of acetaminophen in recommended dosages has not been proved to harm the liver.
+However, long term use of acetaminophen in recommended dosages has not been proven to harm the liver.

 In case of an overdose of acetaminophen, seek medical help right away or contact the Poison Control Center at (800) 222-1222.